hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-private-chaincode.md

             </td>
             <td>
-                This PR contributes major components of the demo, which function as expected -- except data is on the clear, and the worker runs in a non-graphenized python server.
+                This PR contributes major components of the demo, which function as expected -- except that the worker runs in a non-graphenized python server.

 Notably, the PR also contributes an end-to-end orchestration of the demo (see `orchestrate.sh` under `irb`), which exercises all the components (locally), up to the diagnosis and report of results.
             </td>